Last updated 16 April 2025

 The normal elements of negligence must be established in order to establish liability.

-To whom is the liability owed
+To whom is the manufacturer’s liability owed

 Proof of negligence

 Proof will vary depending on the particular incidence of negligence being alleged.
-The main allegations of negligence in manufacturing liability cases include defect in the product itself, defect in the product design or failure to give appropriate instructions as to its proper use.
+The main allegations of negligence in manufacturing liability cases include defect in the product itself, defect in the product design or failure to give appropriate instructions/warnings as to its proper use.

-Establishing a defect in a product may require detailed expert examination of the product, such as by an engineer.
+Establishing a defect in a product may require detailed expert examination of the product such as by an engineer.
 It must also be shown that any defect has, on the balance of probabilities, resulted from matters within the control of the person being sued and has not resulted from any subsequent handling or use of the product.
 For example, a bottle might explode due to a defect in the bottle itself (responsibility of the bottle manufacturer), excessive carbonation in the bottle (responsibility of the drink manufacturer), mishandling in transit (responsibility of the transporter, wholesaler or retailer) or mishandling by the consumer.

 When a product is involved in an accident and injury or damage results, and there is any suspicion that the product might have been defective, then that product (or what is left of it, including all pieces) should be kept until legal advice is obtained.
-It may be near impossible to prove that a product was defective if its remains are disposed of.
+It may be near impossible to prove that a product was defective if its remains are disposed.

 What products are covered